-Spheres: Net sales of CooperVision's spherical lenses, representing 56 percent of CooperVision's net sales, grew 4 percent in fiscal 2013, as compared to fiscal 2012.
-Single-use spherical lens net sales, representing 21 percent of net sales, grew 1 percent.
+Spheres: Net sales of CooperVision's spherical lenses represented 56 percent of CooperVision's net sales in fiscal 2014 including net sales of single-use spherical lens that represented 22 percent of net sales in the fiscal year.

-Toric and Multifocal: Net sales of CooperVision's toric lenses, representing 31 percent of CooperVision's net sales, grew 9 percent in fiscal 2013, as compared to fiscal 2012.
-Multifocal lens net sales, representing 10 percent of net sales, grew 29 percent in fiscal 2013.
+Toric and Multifocal: Net sales of CooperVision's toric lenses represented 31 percent of CooperVision's net sales in fiscal 2014.
+Net sales of multifocal lenses represented 11 percent of net sales in the fiscal year.

-Proclear: Net sales of CooperVision's PC Technology products - which consist of spherical, toric and multifocal products, including Biomedics® XC and Proclear® 1 Day - grew 6 percent in fiscal 2013 as compared to fiscal 2012 and represented 25 percent of CooperVision's net sales.
+Proclear: Net sales of CooperVision's PC Technology products - which consist of spherical, toric and multifocal products, including Biomedics® XC and Proclear® 1 Day - represented 24 percent of CooperVision's net sales in fiscal 2014.

-Silicone Hydrogel: CooperVision's silicone hydrogel spherical, toric and multifocal lens products grew 26 percent in fiscal 2013 as compared to fiscal 2012 and represented 43 percent of CooperVision's net sales as compared to 36 percent in fiscal 2012.
+Silicone Hydrogel: CooperVision's silicone hydrogel spherical, toric and multifocal lens products, including Sauflon's clariti lenses in the fiscal fourth quarter of 2014 and not in fiscal 2013, represented 49 percent of CooperVision's net sales as compared to 43 percent in fiscal 2013.